xcat2/xcat-core/docs/source/guides/admin-guides/references/man5/vm.5.rst

 \ **physlots**\

  Specify the physical slots drc index that will assigned to the partition, the delimiter is ',', and the drc index must started with '0x'.
-For more details, please reference to manpage of 'lsvm'.
+For more details, reference manpage for 'lsvm'.